 11 For example time locks: A traditional HSM can be used validate the signature from a trusted time stamp authority, but the result is still interpreted in the host computer - "if the signature is valid, release the funds".
 This decision is made in tradition x86 hardware, and is vulnerable to targeted malware attacks which can modify the logic in memory, so that an undesired decision is made, and the policy is bypassed.
 These types of attacks have been used extensively over the last few years to steal billions of dollars from depository institution via compromised SWIFT terminals.
-In the traditional payments world, you might still have a chance to track down the thieves or at least recover the funds.
+In the traditional payments world, there may be a chance to track down the thieves or at least recover the funds.
 With CAs, this is seldom possible.

-working as anticipated.
+- Protection against phishing emails Successful hacks have also involved phishing emails sent to trading platform/ exchange employees and messages in Skype from seemingly friendly sources.
+Protections against such phishing activity including, spam controls, filters, staff awareness training and automated risk models that try to detect ATO can reduce the risk of staff acting on such phishing emails/ messages, thereby preventing malware from penetrating the servers. - Software integrations Crypto trading platforms/ exchanges should regularly assess the risk of IT systems or software integrations with external parties or affiliates, particularly as they relate to the risk of unauthorised access and theft of client assets in custody, and ensure that appropriate controls are implemented to mitigate the risk. - Internal and external security audits and bug bounties Crypto trading platforms/ exchanges can further strengthen their defences by performing regular internal audits and operational risk reviews (see below) to ensure all processes are working as anticipated.
 They can also engage trustworthy security auditors who have proven hack-proofing expertise and white hat skills.
-Bug bounties are also a possible protection method.

-• Security team - Last but not least, in order to protect themselves from hacks, crypto trading platforms/ exchanges need development resources and a security team with adequate experience.
+Bug bounties are also a possible protection method. - Security team Last but not least, in order to protect themselves from hacks, crypto trading platforms/ exchanges need development resources and a security team with adequate experience.
 An appropriate internal function should be assigned to the safekeeping of assets, such as a security officer.
 Solid background screening and other operational risk management procedures (see below) should be applied to any staff involved in CA safe-keeping.

-We also refer to what is said in Part II: GDF Principles for Token Trading Platforms regarding safekeeping: $^{\!\!\!\!\!\!\!\!\!^2}$ a.
+We also refer to what is said in Part II: GDF Principles for Token Trading Platforms regarding safekeeping:12 a.
 We will safeguard our own and our customers assets (including holding a sufficiently high proportion of cryptoassets in cold storage, where appropriate) and minimise the risk of loss on and delay in access to these assets.